lr1999dev/JumpscareThing/README.md

 # MarcelloTroll
 marcello jumpscare troll application

-only works for windows 10 (idk about other versions) lol you probably need .net core 3.0 idk
+works for windows 10 & 11
+you probably need .net core 3.0 idk

 what it does